BenniG123/microsoft-iot-workshop/README.md

 If you are bringing your own [IoT Core Supported Device](https://developer.microsoft.com/en-us/windows/iot/explore/deviceoptions), follow [this setup guide](https://developer.microsoft.com/en-us/windows/iot/GetStarted).

 #### Net Reg your Device
-If you are bringing your own hardware, and it is not previously net-regged, you have 2 options.
-First is the quickest, but requires that your device can be connected to internet outside of Iowa State.
+If you are bringing your own hardware, it needs to be registered to get access on Iowa State's network.
+I've provided 2 options that should work.

+The first way is the easiest, but relies on the response time of ISU IT.
+Email the [solutions center](http://www.it.iastate.edu/solution/) with your Net ID and your device's Mac Address, explaining why your device needs to be connected to the network.
+To find the Mac Address, follow instructions to open your board's device portal from the IoT Dashboard.
+Click on the **Networking** tab and scroll down to whichever module has an IP address.
+The **Physical address** listed is your device's Mac Address.

+The second way is completely DIY, but takes a bit more effort.
 Download the [IoT Core Browser Sample](https://developer.microsoft.com/enus/windows/iot/samples/iotbrowser) and deploy it to your device as per the instructions.
-Leave this as the default app on your device.
-Once your device is connected to Iowa State's network, a web browser should automatically pop up with the net reg screen.
-Follow the prompts as necessary.
+From the device portal, set the browser app as the default app.
+Once your device is connected to Iowa State's network, when you try to navigate anywhere the netreg page should redirect your browser (this requires connecting your device to a monitor and keyboard.)
+Follow the prompts as necessary and restart your device to get internet access.

-Second option is to email the [solutions center](http://www.it.iastate.edu/solution/) with your net id and you device's Mac Address, explaining why your device needs to be connected to the network.
+#### Enable Remote Server
+To enable remote server, follow instructions to open your board's device portal from the IoT Dashboard.
+Click on the **Remote** tab and click the checkbox to enable remote server.

 **Wait until the lab jam to continue**

 ## Using IoT Dashboard
+Open the IoT Dashboard.
+You should see a list of all IoT devices presently connected to this network.

+Find your device on the list and double click.
+It should be named **minwinpc** by default.
+Open the **Device Portal** from the **Settings** screen.
+The default username and password to all IoT devices is Administrator and p@ssw0rd.

 ## Deploy an App to your device

-## See the
+## Connect your app to Azure